By: Erick Widman

 My sister has had three different, and very rewarding, volunteer experiences.
 This is why she keeps volunteering!

-First, she volunteered at an orphanage in Guatemala for three months during the summer.
+First, she volunteered at an orphanage in Guatemala for three months during the summer [editor’s note: we don’t recommend orphanage volunteer programs as legitimate experiences, but are keeping this line in for storytelling].
 Second, she worked for a private elementary school in Honduras for a year.
 Most recently, she spent half of 2011 and 2012 volunteering in Spain and got certified as a TEFL instructor.

 Keep in mind that, just like Laurel did, you can volunteer in richer, first-world countries if you’re not sure about starting in a developing country.
 However, even in wealthy, developed nations there are many needy spots and this doesn’t by any means guarantee an “easier” experience than in countries with a lower GDP.